strange-secrets/memory/readme.md

 nGen Memory
 ===========
-C++ library for managing memory allocations.
+Cross platform C++ library for managing memory allocations.

 nGen is a game library split into separate modules to allow for code to be easily reused or rewritten.
 When writing games in C++ it is extremely important to maintain control over the behaviour of your applications